jimmy622001/HPC_SLURM/USAGE.md

 3. Edit the `terraform.tfvars` file to set your configuration values:
    - Set your AWS region
    - Configure the network CIDR ranges
-   - Set your SSH key name
+   - Set your SSH key name (still needed for some internal cluster operations)
    - Configure cluster parameters
    - Set a secure Grafana admin password
-   - Restrict SSH and monitoring access to your IP or network
+   - Restrict monitoring access to your IP or network
+   - All connectivity uses SSM (AWS Systems Manager)

 ### 2. Initialize and Apply Terraform